linux-based/linux-based/README.md

           <tr>
             <td>
               <div align="center">
-                <p>I only use Tumblr.
-If you'd like to talk to me, please become mutuals with me on Tumblr.</p>
+                <p>I tend to only use Tumblr.
+If you'd liked to contact to me, please become mutuals with me on Tumblr.</p>
-                <p>I also post all of my art on Tumblr =)</p>
+                <p>I also post some of my art on Tumblr =)</p>
-                <div>I tend to follow people back on GitHub.
+                <div>I follow people back on GitHub.
 I also frequently make updates & edits to this page.</div>
               </div>
             </td>
           </tr>